usmcamgrimm/usmcamgrimm/README.md

 ### Towed Artillery to Database Administration

 I am a veteran of the United States Marine Corps.
-From working with hopwitzers to writing code, it's been an amazing journey.
+From working with howitzers to writing code, it's been an amazing journey.
 After working with data as part of a card access database, I initially sought a career in database administration and studied SQL, MSSQL Server administration, and Oracle Database.

 ### Android Development